salesforcecli/plugin-data/messages/data.search.md

 Specify the SOSL query at the command line with the --query flag or read the query from a file with the --file flag.

+By default, the results are written to the terminal in human-readable format.
+If you specify `--result-format csv`, the output is written to one or more CSV (comma-separated values) files.
+The file names correspond to the Salesforce objects in the results, such as Account.csv.
+Both `--result-format human` and `--result-format json` display only to the terminal.

 # examples

 - Specify a SOSL query at the command line; the command uses your default org: